mullasuleman/SFMC_Console_Toolset/README.md

 To download a blank csv with all DE fields as headers which can be used to import test records or as a sample file when setting up an import activity in Automation Studio or in an import definition in Contact Builder.

 - Open a data extension
-- Click Download DE Schema to download schema.
+- Click Download DE Schema to download schema

 This tool will also copy a comma-separated field list to the clipboard if you need to quickly grab all fields from a data extension to use in SQL Query.